Next – Project

 The Lozziwurm (1972/2016) by Swiss cabinetmaker-turned-artist-and-designer, Yvan Pestalozzi (1937-2004) sits at the heart of The Playground Project Melbourne and is widely considered an exemplar of Play Sculpture design.

 The first abstract Play Sculptures appeared in Sweden, Holland and Denmark in the 1940s.
-Led by artists and designers outdoors and often with limited space; kids were invited to kinetically engage with unique works of art.
+Presented by artists and designers, often outdoors with limited space; kids were invited to kinetically engage with unique works of art.
 Informed by Maria Montessori and Rudolf Steiner’s pedagogy of ‘free play’, these site-specific installations were usually made from organic matter (sand, wood, water and stone).
-On occasion, more durable industrial materials (metal, concrete and fibreglass) were applied and since the 1960s, plastic offers a lightweight and affordable solution for bright bold designs.
+On occasion, more durable industrial materials (metal, concrete and fibreglass) were applied and since the 1960s, plastic offers the best lightweight and affordable solution for bright bold designs.

 Yvan Pestalozzi, The Lozziwurm, 1972/2016.
 The Playground Project Melbourne, install view (indoors), 2025.
 Photo Timothy Burgess.
 Courtesy Incinerator Gallery MVCC.